How-to Guides, Postage and Mailing, Postal Optimization, USPS

 Electronic Service Option – One of the two service options available for USPS Tracking service and Signature Confirmation service in which the mailer applies identifying barcodes to each piece, submits an electronic file and retrieves delivery status information electronically.

-Electronic Service Requested – A printed Ancillary Service endorsement available for mailers participating in Address Change Service (ACS) that directs USPS to handle undeliverable-as-addressed mail as defined in the mailer’s profile or Intelligent Mail barcode (IMb).
+Electronic Service Requested – A printed Ancillary Service endorsement available for mailers participating in Address Change Service (ACS) directs USPS to handle undeliverable-as-addressed mail as defined in the mailer’s profile or Intelligent Mail barcode (IMb).
 Endorsed mail pieces must be capable of Postal Automated Redirection System (PARS) or Computerized Forwarding System (CFS) processing.

 Endorsement – An endorsement is an authorized marking on a piece of mail that shows its delivery instructions, it also can indicate a special service, or requests an addressed correction service such as forwarding or return